HelloWorld-1017/HelloWorld-1017.github.io/_posts/Python/python crash course/2024-08-19-Python-Function.md

     The following models have not been printed:
     []

-This example also demonstrates the idea that **every function should have one specific job**.
+This example also demonstrates the idea that every function should have one specific job.
 This is more beneficial than using one function to do all jobs.

 ## Prevent a function from modifying a list